Simple Ideas for a Meaningful Waldorf Advent at Home

 Advent is an important festival in Waldorf schools.
 Even though it comes from a Christian tradition, in Waldorf education, we focus on it as a reminder of light and love in the dark days of the year.
 Living on the west coast, with its many days of rain, celebrating Advent can be a lovely way to bring light and coziness to our short days.

 In Waldorf schools, there are a number of Advent traditions.
-One, the Advent spiral walk, is usually practiced in the lower grades.
+One, the Advent spiral walk, is usually practised in the lower grades.
 Here at Sunrise Waldorf School, Kindergarten and Classes 1-2 usually observe this tradition.

 Advent spirals are usually held indoors.
 Teachers create a spiral shape on the floor with evergreen boughs, and darken the room.
 The children take turns to light a candle in a holder, then walk the curving path.
 They leave their candles in the spiral, then return to their seats.
 The lit candles decorate the spiral and brighten the room, creating a magical effect.